freshpack/freshpack/README.md

 * Adds 'start' script for development ('yarn start')
 * Installs all required dependencies
 * Enable hot reloading
+* Displays info if new version of freshpack is available [NEW]

 ### Option 'sass'
 * Generates App-Skeleton with example 'App.sass' file instead of css